Gå til hovedindhold

 Language

 Alongside the usual course offered to all teacher students, you will receive intensive training in the Danish language.
-The Danish language training is free of charge if you reside in Denmark.
+The Danish language training is free of charge if you reside in Denmark and must be carried out at the local language centre in Haderslev the first year.
+After the first year, you can choose a language school in another municipality.

 During the first year, all lessons are taught in English.